 This 2019 USDA study investigated representative broccoli cooking methods for their impact on kaempferol and quercetin levels:

 “Understanding cooking effects on flavonoids is crucial to accurately estimate their daily intake and further investigate their health benefits.
-The purpose of this study was not to compare different conditions of each cooking methods, but to focus on retentions of the individual flavonoids under common cooking conditions in the US:
+The purpose of this study was not to compare different conditions of each cooking methods, but to focus on retentions of individual flavonoids under common cooking conditions in the US:

 - For boiling, we chose to use 85 seconds.